dotnet/runtime/src/tools/linker/docs/error-codes.md

 void TestMethod()
 {
     // IL2111: Method 'MethodWithRequirements' with parameters or return value with `DynamicallyAccessedMembersAttribute` is accessed via reflection.
-Trimmer can't guarantee availability of the requirements of the field. typeof(Test).GetMethod("MethodWithRequirements");
+Trimmer can't guarantee availability of the requirements of the method. typeof(Test).GetMethod("MethodWithRequirements");
 }
 ```